-The site is 14.36 acres in size and is currently a moderately forested area even though extensive filling and grading has occurred on the project site in the past.
-There are four wetland areas located on site; two to the north, one in the center, and another to the west.
-The wetlands to the North and South will stay intact with the development of this site, however the middle wetland, designated as Wetland B, will be removed per City of Puyallup approval.
-In addition, the project site tends to slope in a westerly direction at a fairly constant grade down toward a drainage channel which courses northerly toward Bradley Lake approximately 1/8 mile from the project site.
+The site is 14.36 acres in size and is currently partially developed with buildings, paving, utilities, and landscaping.
+There are three remaining wetland areas located on site; two to the north and another to the west.
+The site tslopes in a westerly direction at a fairly constant grade down toward a drainage channel which courses northerly toward Bradley Lake approximately 1/8 mile from the project site.